rust-lang/rust/text/0000-document_all_features.md

 - [a new section in the RFC][new-rfc-section], "How do we teach this?" modeled on Ember's updated RFC process

-- [a new requirement that the changes themselves be properly documented before being merged to stable][require-documentation-before-stabilization]
+- [a new requirement][require-documentation-before-stabilization] that the changes themselves be properly documented before being merged to stable

 ## New RFC section: "How do we teach this?"
 [new-rfc-section]: #new-rfc-section-how-do-we-teach-this

-Following the example of Ember.js, we will add a new section to the RFC, just after **Detailed design**, titled **How do we teach this?** The section should to explain what changes need to be made to documentation, and if the feature substantially changes what would be considered the "best" way to solve a problem or is a fairly mainstream issue, discuss how it might be incorporated into _The Rust Programming Language_ and/or _Rust by Example_.
+Following the example of Ember.js, we must add a new section to the RFC, just after **Detailed design**, titled **How do we teach this?** The section should explain what changes need to be made to documentation, and if the feature substantially changes what would be considered the "best" way to solve a problem or is a fairly mainstream issue, discuss how it might be incorporated into _The Rust Programming Language_ and/or _Rust by Example_.

-Here is the Ember RFC section, with suggested substitutions:
+Here is the Ember RFC section, with appropriate substitutions and modifications:

 > # How We Teach This
 > What names and terminology work best for these concepts and why?
 How is this idea best presented?
-As a continuation of existing ~~Ember~~ **Rust** patterns, or as a wholly new one?
+As a continuation of existing Rust patterns, or as a wholly new one?
 >
-> Would the acceptance of this proposal mean ~~Ember guides~~ **_The Rust Programing Language_, _Rust by Example_, or the Rust Reference** must be re-organized or altered?
-Does it change how ~~Ember~~ **Rust** is taught to new users at any level?
+> Would the acceptance of this proposal change how Rust is taught to new users at any level?
+What additions or changes to the Rust Reference, _The Rust Programing Language_, and/or _Rust by Example_ does it entail?
 >
-> How should this feature be introduced and taught to existing ~~Ember~~ **Rust** users?
+> How should this feature be introduced and taught to existing Rust users?

-We may also find it valuable to add other, more Rust-specific (or programming language- rather than framework-specific) verbiage there.

 For a great example of this in practice, see the (currently open) [Ember RFC: Module Unification], which includes several sections discussing conventions, tooling, concepts, and impacts on testing.